 I’m not sure if it’s the fact that I’m a winter baby or that I grew up with snow that makes me enjoy winter.
 There is magic in the snow.
 The fluffy white powder has the power to transform landscapes into picturesque settings, full of mystery and wonder.
 The frost paints magical paintings on window panes while melting water creates icicles that can be both stunning and deadly.
 What’s not to love?

 To enjoy winter in all its glory, you need proper clothes and shoes.
 There is outerwear like heavy wool coats, jackets, scarves, hats, gloves and mittens.
 Then you have the pieces that go underneath.
 This includes multilayered clothes like thermal tops and bottoms as well as socks.
-Layering is key during winter and a great way to keep warm.
 A decent pair of winter boots will also ensure that you stay warm and dry.
+Layering is critical during winter and a great way to keep warm.

-Snowshoeing has been around for thousands of years, although it was used more for survival than for sport in the past.
+Snowshoeing has been around for thousands of years, although it was used more for survival than sport.
 So, what exactly is snowshoeing?
 Well, it’s pretty much what it sounds like.
-Snowshoes displace the weight over a larger area, allowing for a quicker way of walking in the snow.
+Snowshoes displace the weight over a larger area, allowing for quicker walking in the snow.

 Traditionally, snowshoes had wooden frames with latticed rawhide lacing.
 Think of a longer tennis racket style that you strapped onto your boots.
-Today, many snowshoes are made from lightweight metals and plastics with synthetic fabrics.
-They are durable and light, which is makes them easier to get around.
+Many snowshoes are made from lightweight metals and plastics with synthetic fabrics.
+They are durable and light, making them easier to get around.

-Snowshoeing is one of those outdoor winter activities that are both fun and can be used as a workout.
+Snowshoeing is one of those fun outdoor winter activities and can be used as a workout.
 Depending on the distance and the extent of your adventure, you might need trekking poles, goggles and a GPS.
-If you go on a longer adventure, you might need to consider food provisions, shelter and heat.
+If you go on a more extended adventure, you might need to consider food provisions, shelter and heat.

 Ice fishing is one of those outdoor winter activities that takes patience, commitment and stubbornness.
 It can be as basic as drilling a hole in the ice and sitting around it with a fishing rod, waiting for something to bite.
 But, for the most part, ice fishing is an experience.